magento/knowledge-base/src/Troubleshooting/General/Magento site down troubleshooter.md

 labels: Magento Commerce Cloud,Magento Commerce,Troubleshooter,site,down,decision,tree,how to
 ---

-<p>Click on each question to reveal the answer details in each step of the troubleshooter.</p>
+Click on each question to reveal the answer details in each step of the troubleshooter.

 <!---------This opens the main level that holds everything.--------------->

 <div class="zd-accordion">
 <!---------This is one whole accordion panel.--------------->
 <div class="zd-accordion-panel">